Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

 Temperature Range and Stability

-For slower cookouts, like a 16-hour pulled pork, you’re going to need to maintain the temperature at a constant level.
-When smoking meats, it’s recommended you keep a temperature of approximately 225 degrees Fahrenheit.
-Too high and the meat will just end up tough and dry, too low and it will lengthen the cooking time to unreasonable levels.
+For slower cookouts like a 16-hour pulled pork, you’re going to need to maintain the temperature at a constant, recommended temperature between 225 and 250 F. Too high and the meat will just end up tough and dry, too low and it will lengthen the cooking time to unreasonable levels.

-For the best temperature control, a wood pellet burning smoker grill combo is the way to go.
+For the best mix of temperature control and flavor though, a wood pellet burning smoker grill combo is the way to go.
 Purists would argue you can’t beat the taste of meat cooked over wood, and it’s greener too.
+Plus temperature control is as simple as programming a temp into a digital controller.

 Build Quality, Materials, and Durability

 Is the metal strong enough to withstand constant high temperatures, especially over longer periods?
 Will the surfaces be easy to clean?
-How durable is the metal used, not just for the exterior, but also components like the grates or smoke chamber?
+How durable is the metal used, not just for the exterior but also for the grates or smoke chamber components?

 Heavy duty stainless steel tends to be the best option for the outside of a grill, although it, too, will eventually rust.
-A cover should always be used if you plan on leaving your grill outdoors.
+A cover should always be used if you plan on leaving it outdoors.
 Powder-coated paints and ceramics may not rust, but can be fragile and chip easily.

 The smoker/grills legs are just as important.
 You need a stable base to ensure it doesn’t tip over while you’re cooking.
 Large sturdy wheels will make it easier to move around your patio or backyard.
 Ensure the wheels are stable enough to move the unit while it’s still hot.